Amateur astronomy: Setting circles

+Observing logs

 Amateur astronomers often like to keep records of their observations, which usually takes the form of an observing log.
 Observing logs typically record details about which objects were observed and when, as well as describing the details that were seen.
 Sketching is sometimes used within logs, and photographic records of observations have also been used in recent times.
 The information gathered is used to help studies and interactions between amateur astronomers in yearly gatherings.
 Although not professional information or credible, it is a way for the hobby lovers to share their new sightings and experiences.